-Until they reach for their smelling salts and their faces lose control, they let out an angry scream; the flip has been switched, and it’s now game time.
+They let out an angry scream until they reach for their smelling salts and their faces lose control; the flip has been switched, and it’s now game time.

 How do smelling salts benefit hockey players?

 Smelling salts work for hockey players because it makes them feel more alert and allows them to breathe better and more efficiently.
-Intrinsically increasing their performance due to their ability to play longer, harder and faster while also providing extra strength, speed, elevation in heart rate, and blood pressure.
+Intrinsically increasing their performance due to their ability to play longer, harder, and faster while providing extra strength, speed, and elevation in heart rate and blood pressure.